The Healthy Minds Study - Student Survey

 Data Reporting

 Your institution’s data deliverables are designed to facilitate the translation of mental health research into practice.
 In order to make the research as useful as possible, the HMN team provides participating institutions with numerous ways to examine their data.
 All participating institutions receive access to the following data deliverables.
-Explore our data deliverables and resources on our website.

-• The Economic Case Memo (example here) is a brief customized memo summarizing how data can be translated to an economic case for student mental health services and programs.
+• The economic case memo (example here) is a brief customized memo summarizing how data can be translated to an economic case for student mental health services and programs.

 Participating Institutions